scopen-coop/roundcube_caldav/README.md

 See [INSTALL.md](doc/INSTALL.md) for installation instructions.

+## Translation

+The module is currently available in English and French.

 ## Documentation

 A (hopefully growing) documentation for various topics is found in the [doc](doc/) folder.